70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

 - Underwriting is less strict, and pricing for women could be lower.

-But these policies also have drawbacks, at least for some:
+But hybrid long-term care insurance policies also have drawbacks, at least for some:

 - Premiums can be far higher than those for stand-alone long-term care insurance.